You and I know it: There are loads of agile metrics and measurements. But you always have to keep one thing in mind:

 In conclusion, if you only want to measure one thing in the Scaled Agile Framework (SAFe®) or other frameworks, yes, it could be "cost of delay" (that is the official version, according to the SAFe® test).
 But from my perspective, easier to implement is measuring customer value.
 It is the agile KPI to measure agile success.
 But I cannot recommend measuring only one thing - sorry for disappointing you.

-If you really want to keep it as simple as possible with your metrics, I recommend that you measure a minimum of three things that will help you thrive long term:
+If you really want to keep it as simple as possible with your agile key performance indicators and metrics, I recommend that you measure a minimum of three things that will help you thrive long term:

 - Measure customer value - through customer satisfaction.